ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 | controller-card            |                          | Controller card is considered as a specific functional board.
 And no need to define as a single component  |
 {:#tab-oc title="Comparison between openconfig platform and inventory data models"}

 As it mentioned in {{ne-component}} that state data and performance data are out of scope of our data model, it is same for alarm data and it should be defined in some other alarm data models separately.
-And for some component specific structures in "openconfig-platform", we consider some of them can be contained by our existing structure, such as fan, backplane, and controller-card, while some others do not need to be included in this network-wide inventory model like storage and cpu.
+And for some component specific structures in "openconfig-platform", we consider some of them can be contained by our existing structure, such as fan, backplane, and controller-card, while some others do not need to be included in this network inventory model like storage and cpu.

 Mostly, our inventory data model can cover the attributes from OpenConfig.